 NCache lets you cache your ASP.NET View State on the web server by only sending an identifier key to the browser.
 During postback, NCache fetches the View State results by intercepting the identifier key through its HTTP Handler.
 This View State is then sent to your ASP.NET page.
 This approach significantly speeds up your ASP.NET application and reduces bandwidth wastage.
 To learn how to cache ASP.NET View State in a distributed cache, please refer to this blog.

 Additionally, NCache enables grouping ASP.NET View State with a specific session, ensuring that the View State expires automatically when the session does.
-The View State and session can reside on either separate caches or the same cache, by setting expireViewstateWithSession to True in the ncContentOptimization tag as shown below.
+The View State and session can reside on either separate caches or the same cache, by setting expireViewstateWithSession to True.
+Use the following configuration to enable View State Caching and group it with sessions, ensuring data is automatically cleared when the user session expires:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |